Can You Grow Edamame (Soybean) in Zone 10a?

 📅 When to Plant in Zone 10a

-Based on Zone 10a's average last frost of rare frost and first frost of rare frost.
+Based on Zone 10a's average last frost of rare frost and first frost of rare frost — frost can arrive earlier or later in any given year, so check your local forecast before you transplant.

 🌱 Growing Edamame (Soybean) in Zone 10a